Affiliate links on Android Authority may earn us a commission. Learn more.

 - There are plenty of factors that affect a smartphone’s battery life.
 But remember that you will notice faster than usual battery drain for a few days or even a week or so after you set up a new phone.
 This “settling” period allows the phone to learn your usage habits to make the most of its Adaptive Battery feature.
 A few users say that they now get around five hours of screen-on time and a comfortable full day of use after a week or so.

 - If you still have problems, check out our guide on what to do if your phone suffers from rapid battery drain or poor battery life.

-- A rogue might be causing rapid battery drain as well.
+- A rogue app might cause a rapid battery drain as well.
 Try uninstalling any recently installed or updated apps to see if the problem goes away.
 Go to Settings > Battery > Battery usage to see which apps utilize the battery the most.
 Then go to Settings > Apps > (app name) > App battery usage and select Optimized or Restricted.
 However, the “restricted” option might cause problems with how the app works and result in notification delays.

 Problem #3: Pixel 7a overheating

 One of the more common problems with the Pixel 7a is overheating.
 The phone gets uncomfortably warm with even slightly processor-intensive tasks.
 This not only affects performance but can cause rapid battery drain as well.